-Perspective | Health Fresh Meals competes in growing meal delivery market
+Perspective | Healthy Fresh Meals competes in growing meal delivery market

 “I can find anything through Google,” she said.
 “I would be a good private investigator.”

 Not everything went smoothly.
-It took her awhile to streamline food purchases and figure out how to cook only once a week and still keep the food fresh.
-She wasted $900 on a faulty machine that was designed to automate her packaging.
-Not one to waste, she paid a friend to seal the plastic trays she had already purchased with a hot clothes iron until she found better machines.
+It took some time to streamline food purchases and figure out how to cook only once a week and still keep the food fresh.
+She wasted $900 on a faulty machine that was supposed to automate her packaging.
+Not one to be wasteful, she paid a friend to seal the plastic trays she had purchased with a hot clothes iron until she found better machines.

-Competition in the meal business is fierce, especially with this year’s onset of the covid-19 virus that has closed restaurants and kept diners home.
+Competition in the meal business is fierce, especially with the coronavirus pandemic that has closed restaurants and kept diners home.
 But Greenbaum’s attention to costs and the bottom line could make her one of the survivors.